 - taking a boat trip with the family across a body of water and telling the story of this famous and pivotal voyage

 - having a feast to mark the departure from Portsmouth, perhaps featuring some preserved or pickled foods, the like of which were common on long sea voyages

 - visit the First Fleet Memorial Gardens on the New England Highway, New South Wales, at Wallabadah

 - saluting these brave and stoic men and women from Britain who gave birth to our great nation, and/or

-- sharing this Action Plan post on social media with family, friends and fellow Aussie patriots.
+- sharing this Action Plan post on social media with family, friends, the historically-curious and fellow patriotic Aussies.